What Can A Psychiatrist Do for You?

 DSM-5-TR: The tool for diagnosing

-An adult psychiatrist does not guess the patient's mental illness.
-They need to consult the Diagnostic and Statistical Manual of Mental Disorders, also known as the DSM.
+A psychiatrist uses established diagnostic criteria rather than guesswork.
+They often utilize guidance in the Diagnostic and Statistical Manual of Mental Disorders, also known as the DSM.
 As the book is in its fifth edition, it is known as the DSM-5-TR.
-Most mental disorders have specific criteria that a patient must meet to be diagnosed.
-This is to help mental health professionals like psychiatrists from misdiagnosing a patient.
-Even with consulting the manual, it is possible to misdiagnose.
-However, the DSM is edited and revised continually to give clinicians the most current and accurate resource for diagnosing psychiatric illnesses.
+Most mental disorders have specific criteria that a patient must meet to receive a diagnosis.
+This helps mental health professionals like psychiatrists reduce the risk of misdiagnosis.
+Even while referencing the manual, it is possible to misdiagnose.
+The DSM, however, is edited and revised continually to give clinicians the most current and accurate resource for diagnosing psychiatric conditions.

 How a psychiatrist treats people

 There are many misconceptions concerning how an adult psychiatrist will treat someone.
-They may believe that a psychiatrist only prescribes medication, but this is not the case.
-Beyond medication, a psychiatrist will use different methods to treat their patients.
+Some may believe that a psychiatrist only prescribes medication, but this is not the case.
+Beyond medication, a psychiatrist can use different methods to treat their patients.
 Here is a list of ways a psychiatrist can help a person.

 Talk therapy

-Also known as psychotherapy, talk therapy consists of sessions where the psychiatrist or psychologist will discuss, listen, and counsel clients to help them treat their condition.
+Also known as psychotherapy, talk therapy consists of sessions where the psychiatrist or psychologist will discuss, listen, and counsel clients to help them address their condition.
 Sometimes, a psychiatrist can let the person speak and allow them to come up with their solutions.
-Other times, therapy may be implemented through cognitive behavioral therapy, or using techniques to change how patients process negative thoughts and behaviors.
-For instance, self-deprecating thoughts will be addressed and for more positive and reassuring thoughts.
+Other times, therapy may be implemented through cognitive behavioral therapy, or identifying and changing maladaptive behaviors and thought patterns.
+For instance, self-deprecating thoughts may be addressed and reframed into more positive and reassuring thoughts.

 Medications

-Many mental disorders have symptoms that can be treated with medication.
-Accordingly, a psychiatrist will prescribe medications to treat various ailments such as PTSD, depression, bipolar disorder, and more.
+Many mental health conditions have symptoms that may be treated with medication.
+Accordingly, a psychiatrist may prescribe medications to support treatment for conditions such as PTSD, depression, bipolar disorder, and more, based on a full clinical evaluation.
 Medication may be used instead of, or along with, talk therapy.
-For example, a psychiatrist may prescribe antipsychotics to help with people managing schizophrenia.
-Sedatives can help with anxiety and insomnia.
-A hypnotic can treat insomnia as well.
+For example, a psychiatrist may prescribe medication to help support people living with schizophrenia.
+Certain medications may also be considered for anxiety or insomnia when clinically appropriate.

 Medication use should be monitored to ensure there are no negative side effects, and you should consult your doctor before trying any potential medication.
-Psychiatrists closely monitor dosage to avoid negative side effects.
+Psychiatrists closely monitor dosage to help reduce the risk of side effects.
+Medication availability and coverage may vary by member location, clinical appropriateness, and individual pharmacy/insurance benefits.
+Prescribing decisions are made by the treating clinicians.
+We do not guarantee that any specific medication will be prescribed or covered by a member’s insurance plan.

 Electroconvulsive therapy

-Some mental disorders do not respond well to medication or talk therapy.
+Some mental health conditions do not respond well to medication or talk therapy.
 In cases like these, a psychiatrist may recommend electroconvulsive therapy (ECT).
 This therapy involves the use of brief electrical stimulation of the brain while the patient is anesthetized.
-These electrical currents are applied to balance out the neurotransmitter levels in the brain.
-For instance, electrically stimulating the brain associated with happiness may help with depression by releasing neurotransmitters that improve mood.
+ECT is thought to affect brain activity in ways that can help relieve certain severe symptoms.
 ECT is often administered alongside other treatments, especially medications and psychotherapy.

 Finding the best adult psychiatrist for the job